Setup Guide

 X-Operator-Key: op-key

 Configure the Operator Key in Brand Manager App Settings and distribute the app to factory workers.
 They can program chips without access to asset management.
+The Admin Key is stored encrypted on the device (Android Keystore, AES-256-GCM).

 5. Issue Assets on Ravencoin